Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Experiments and Results

 \section{Experiments and Results}

 In this section, we present the effectiveness of the model by comparing the performances of different models.
-Also, we conduct other experimental analyses.
-The supplementary material includes further details on data descriptions, model architectures, training inference, parameter sensitivity, and the interpretative experiments of embedding visualization and herb recommendations.
+Also, we conducted other experimental analyses.
+The Appendix includes further details on data descriptions, model architectures, training inference, experimental settings, parameter sensitivity, and the interpretative experiments of herb compatibility and embedding visualization.